- Aspects Determined as Materiality

 Principle and Outline

-To help create a low-carbon society in light of global trends to stem climate change, the Osaka Gas Group believes it important not only to reduce the greenhouse gas emissions generated in its business activities, but also to have customers reduce their CO2 emissions as well.
-The Osaka Gas Group is seeking to assist customers in reducing their CO2 emissions by popularizing natural gas as clean energy and developing/proposing high-efficiency equipment.
-The Group is also working hand-in-hand with business partners and affiliate companies to curb CO2 emissions in logistics.
+To help create a low-carbon society in light of global trends to stem climate change, the Daigas Group believes it important not only to reduce the greenhouse gas emissions generated in its business activities, but also to have customers reduce their CO2 emissions as well.
+The Daigas Group is seeking to assist customers in reducing their CO2 emissions by popularizing natural gas as clean energy and developing/proposing high-efficiency equipment.
+The Group is also working hand-in-hand with business partners and affiliate companies to reduce CO2 emissions in logistics.

 Benefits of Energy Saving and Reductions of CO2 Emissions